 Natalie also created the inspiring #AUSinnovates campaign, designed to change the conversation around Australia’s lag in commercialisation of new knowledge and technology and to celebrate and learn from successes.

-Identifying a gap in the market while undertaking her MBA at University of Wollongong’s Sydney Business School, Natalie began with $15,000 taken from her long service leave, registering a business, developing a website and pulling people and materials together.
+Identifying a gap in the market while undertaking her MBA at The Sydney Business School at the University of Wollongong, Natalie began with $15,000 taken from her long service leave, registering a business, developing a website and pulling people and materials together.
 Within four years, gemaker had reached a $1-million milestone, employed more than 20 people and accelerated the commercial deployment of a host of Australian innovations.
 This growth trajectory continues today.

 gemaker is unique and innovative, both in what it does and the way that it works.
 It exploits the latest technologies to communicate and do business, has virtual offices in Sydney and Melbourne, and supports a flexible network of professionals and experts that are committed to projects rather than rigid nine to five office-based work.
 This progressive and decentralised business model means that the diverse team is largely female, and comprises parents, carers, part-time students and retirees – harnessing the talent of intelligent, qualified STEM specialists often overlooked in the sector.
 She is deeply committed to advancing women in science and technology, giving freely of her time on a diverse range of initiatives in schools, universities and beyond.